Paul3111/EPC_Challenge/README.md

 ## How to use

 1. Clone this repository to your local machine.
-2. Navigate to the project directory.
+2. Navigate to the project directory using the following command: cd public
-3. Open the "index.html" file in your browser.
+3. Open the "index.html" file in your browser. open index.html (or start .\index.html, if using powershell)
 4. There are no dependencies that need installing.

 ## Features